Extensions of Operator-Valued Kernels on $\mathbb{F}^{+}_{d}$

 and so the difference $diag\left(1/2,1/4,1/4\right)$ is p.d.

 By construction,

 for all $\alpha,\beta\in\Lambda_{1}$.
 This is the shift-consistency condition.
 Hence the boundary is shift consistent.

-\textbf{Conclusion.} Since $K_{\Sigma}\leq K$ on $\Lambda_{1}$, \prettyref{thm:b7} yields a global positive-definite extension preserving the interior; and since the boundary is shift-consistent, \prettyref{thm:b8} gives a global extension that also agrees with $K$ on $\Lambda_{2}\times\Lambda_{2}$. \end{example}
+\textbf{Conclusion.} Since $K_{\Sigma}\leq K$ on $\Lambda_{1}$, \prettyref{thm:3-1} yields a global positive definite extension preserving the interior; and since the boundary is shift-consistent, \prettyref{thm:b8} gives a global extension that also agrees with $K$ on $\Lambda_{2}\times\Lambda_{2}$. \end{example}

 \begin{rem} Let $H_{K}$ denote the Kolmogorov space for the truncated kernel $K$ (defined on $\Lambda_{N}\times\Lambda_{N}$), and set